What is digital transformation, and why is it non-negotiable in 2026?

 - You do not know where to start

-Three immediate steps you can take today:
+Three immediate steps you can take this week: